xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 ## 7. AI and WFGY engineering spec

 This block describes how Q082 can be used as an engineering module for AI systems within the WFGY framework, at the effective layer.

+Q082 style modules treat binding structures as engineering abstractions.
+They do not assume that any model endowed with such modules is conscious or that its internal states have special metaphysical status.
+They only enforce structural constraints on how distributed internal features are bound into unified tokens and outputs.

 ### 7.1 Training signals